akursar/docker-plex/README.md

 # Minimal docker image for running Plex Media Server

 - Built on baseimage-docker
-- Expects media (/media) and config (/plex) to be mounted as data volumes from host directories

 Plex Media Server uses Avahi and GDM for network discovery, and so generally doesn't work well in docker.